Sarah Morgan Bryan Piatt

-Sarah Morgan Bryan Piatt (Sallie M. Bryan; August 11, 1836 – December 22, 1919) was an American poet.
+Sarah Morgan Bryan Piatt (August 11, 1836 – December 22, 1919), also known as Sallie M. Bryan, was an American poet.
 Her career began in the mid-1850s and lasted into the early twentieth century.
 She published hundreds of poems in nationally circulated newspapers, magazines, and anthologies as well as in eighteen volumes of poems, two of which she co-authored with her husband, the poet John James Piatt (also known as "J.J.").

-Although Sarah Piatt is not well known today, during her lifetime her work was widely read and reviewed in the U.S. and Europe.
+Although Piatt is not well known today, during her lifetime her work was widely read and reviewed in the U.S. and Europe.

 Early years and education

-Sarah Morgan Bryan was born near Lexington, Kentucky, on August 11, 1836.
-She was the eldest of three children of Talbot Nelson Bryan and Mary Spiers Bryan, both descended from slaveholding families.
+Sarah Morgan Bryan was born near Lexington, Kentucky, on August 11, 1836, to Talbot Nelson Bryan and Mary Spiers Bryan.
+She was the eldest of three children.
 Her mother was related to the Stocktons, Simpsons, and other early Kentucky settlers.
 Her paternal grandfather, Morgan Bryan, was one of the pioneer settlers of that state and the early settlement Bryan's Station, as well as a relation by marriage of Daniel Boone, whom the Bryans accompanied from North Carolina into Kentucky.
+Both of Piatt's parents were descended from slaveholding families.

-When she was three, the family moved near Versailles, Kentucky.
-When Piatt was eight, her mother died.
+When Piatt was three, the family moved near Versailles, Kentucky.
+When she was eight, her mother died.
 The loss had a profound impact on her life and outlook, as evident in her poetry.
 After her mother's death, Piatt lived on various Kentucky plantations with relatives, accompanied by her mother's nurse, an enslaved African-American woman.
 For a time, she lived with her grandmother, and then later went to live with her father at the home of his new wife.
 Eventually, her father placed her and a younger sister in the care of their aunt, Mrs. Annie Boone, who lived in New Castle, Kentucky.

 In New Castle, Piatt attended Henry Female College, graduating in 1854.
-She became an avid reader, and was especially fond of Percy Bysshe Shelley, Samuel Taylor Coleridge, and Lord Byron, Thomas Moore, Walter Scott, Felicia Hemans, and Robert Browning.
+She became an avid reader, and was especially fond of Percy Bysshe Shelley, Samuel Taylor Coleridge, Lord Byron, Thomas Moore, Walter Scott, Felicia Hemans, and Robert Browning.
 While a student, she began publishing her poetry in the local newspaper.
 During the early part of her career, she published under her maiden name, Sarah (or Sallie) M. Bryan, or her initials, S.M.B.